 Most of us rely on cars.
-Whether we use them to commute to work, to take care of errands, or just to visit family, any time that we get behind the wheel we are at the mercy of other drivers.
+Whether we use them to commute to work, to take care of errands, or just to visit family, and any time that we get behind the wheel we are at the mercy of other drivers.

 But even if we never drive a car ourselves, we can still suffer injuries through the negligence of other drivers.
 People hurt while passengers or even as pedestrians have the same rights to compensation for their injuries as drivers do.

-How Does the Law Treat Negligent Drivers?
+How Does the Law Treat Negligent Drivers in Martin County?

-In car accidents, all drivers assume a duty to care for all other people they may encounter on the road.
+In car accidents, all drivers assume a duty to care for all other people they may meet on the road.
 This duty is most often broken when a driver violates a rule of the road.
 For example, if a police officer responding to the scene of an accident marks in their report that a driver was cited for a traffic violation that led to an accident, the defendant driver is negligent by law.
 Speak with a Martin County car accident lawyer to learn more.